rust-lang/rfcs/text/0000-throw-expr.md

   This would be akin to `break 'label expr` but use `Error`-wrapping.
   It is unclear how often the need for this would arise, but the consistency with `break` could be one benefit.

-Answering many of these question, and more, will likely require another RFC to finalize the design once we have more experience.